PierreSenellart/provsql/doc/TODO/bounded-treewidth-data.md

 - The provenance-emitting automaton run (a gate per transition), including, for Route C, the cyclic-provenance (cycluit) semantics that the strictly-DAG circuit framework does not currently support.

+Monet's 2015 Java prototype (see §4, *Prior art*) is a worked, end-to-end reference for the first three of these in the relational (acyclic) case -- tree encoding, hand-built per-query automata, and the on-the-fly provenance-emitting run with a propagator-state trick for linearity -- so the design space is mapped even where the code is not directly portable.
+Only the cyclic-provenance (cycluit) semantics for Route C is genuinely uncharted.

 ## Priorities